python/devguide/documenting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ask for help on the doc-sig mailing list and bash command line interface combined will help you create an appropriate repository.
+Ask for help on the doc-sig mailing list about creating an appropriate repository.
 Using a tool like transifex can help keeping them in sync.